mondoohq/docs/docs/cnspec/saas/gitlab.md

 ## Give cnspec access using a GitLab personal access token

 To scan GitLab groups and projects, cnspec needs access.
 You give cnspec the access it needs through the GitLab API.
-First, you create GitLab personal access token.
-Then you provide that token with cnspec commands.
+First you create a GitLab personal access token.
+Then you provide that token when you enter cnspec commands.
 The token's level of access determines how much information cnspec can retrieve.

 To learn how to create a personal access token, read [Personal access tokens](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) in the GitLab documentation.